Did you know Yeshua’s first act of public ministry included a Torah reading?

 Are you ready to take steps toward a more vibrant, colorful faith as you grow in your understanding of the Torah?
 Here are a few things to think about on the journey.

 The Torah is God’s Word, as spoken to the Children of Israel.
-It contains five books, known also as the Pentateuch or the books of Moses.
+It contains five books, known also as the Pentateuch or the Books of Moses.
 The Torah begins with creation and continues to follow the Israelites through their enslavement in Egypt and their arrival at the Promised Land.

 Scripture as a whole is a powerful and necessary resource for learning about God and His plan of redemption for His children.
 It’s how we learn about God whom we were created to love!
 But the Torah, in particular, holds the historic, cultural, and prophetic context for everything we read in the New Testament.
 The journey of the Israelites from Egypt to the Promised Land sets the stage for us to celebrate Yeshua for who He is and all He has done!